eLTER-RI/spatial-data-processor/documentation/general/faqs.md

 # eLTER cookie-cutting prototype FAQs
 *What is this?*

-A collection of workflows to “cookie-cut” data by extracting only the data relevant to a DEIMS site.
+A collection of workflows to "cookie-cut" data by extracting only the data relevant to a DEIMS site.
 There's also a web-based user interface to make using the workflows easier for non-programmers.

 *Which DEIMS sites does it work with?*